isBatak/nextpress/backend/README.md

 cd cli && ./setup-hosts-file.sh
 ```

 > Follow the instructions.
-For example use `myapp.local`
+For example use `nextpress.local`

 ### Setup ENV